guitarmind/dyn-ip-report-service/README.md

 This service can greatly help the administrators who have similar management issues.

-The report client will update the latest information of current machine (e.g., hostname, IP address and SSH port) and send to the report server.
+The report client retrieves the latest information of current machine (e.g., hostname, IP address and SSH port) and sends to the report server.
 Report server maintains and summarizes a list of machine infomation for multiple host and VM guests.
 It also provides a summary page for administrators to see a full info list of all managed machines.

 ###Installation on Ubuntu 12.04 LTS